-To make a slightly softer and more tender Pate a Choux you can use milk instead of water, 4 whole eggs instead of extra whites, and/or all purpose flour instead of bread flour.
-When I make gougeres, those delicious little cheesy pastries, I like to make a slightly richer batter and will make those changes to alter the texture of the final product.
+To make a slightly softer and more tender choux pastry recipe, as I do for Cheesey Gougeres, you can use milk instead of water, 4 whole eggs instead of extra whites, and/or all purpose flour instead of bread flour.

 Once again, knowing the science behind the ingredients helps you create the art of a perfect baked good.

-Watch this video to see how to make Pate a Choux & Cream Puffs:
+Watch the recipe video to see how to make Pate a Choux & Cream Puffs.